 We work with our own herd of rare and traditional breed cattle on the Flat Iron Farm in North Yorkshire as well as a network of small specialist farmers and butchers hand selecting their finest individual animals for us in order to source truly exceptional beef.

 Flat Iron is a minimalist industrial-style steakhouse with only one main dish on the menu – the Flat Iron Steak.
-I had mine medium rare with peppercorn sauce, and shared a bottle of red wine, a side of roast aubergine and dripping cooked chips with Matt.
+I had mine medium rare with peppercorn sauce.
+We shared a bottle of red wine, a side of roast aubergine and dripping cooked chips.